 - In other cases, the buyer might claim he or she may have sent a larger cheque by accident.
 However the outcome is the same; once the seller sends back the “extra” funds, they’ll discover the cheque was fake.

 How can you protect yourself?

 In addition to receiving a fraudulent cheque or money order, the seller may have already sent the scammer the item that was for sale.
 Add this to the funds the seller may have sent back in “overpaid” fees, and this scam could prove to be very costly.
-Thankfully, there are a few tips you can follow to make sure you don’t end up a victim of this scam:
+Here are a few tips to help ensure you don’t become a victim of this scam:

 - Beware of buyers who send more money than you’re asking for.

-- Instead of a cheque or money, order, request electronic payment such as an email money transfer, a wire transfer, or payment though an online payment service such as PayPal.
+- Instead of a cheque or money order, request a certified cheque, or better yet, an electronic payment such as an email money transfer.
 This way, the funds are deposited into your account and are guaranteed right away and you don't have to wait for a cheque or money order to go through the clearing system to learn it is fraudulent.

 - If you receive a cheque or money order that is more than the agreed amount of money, refuse the payment and send it back to the buyer.

-- Remember to treat a money order like a cheque; these funds are not the same as cash and must be cleared the same way that a cheque clears
+- Remember to treat a money order like a cheque; these funds are not the same as cash and must be cleared and settled the same way that a cheque clears and settles.

 A cheque or money order is a payment agreement made between a buyer and seller.
 The bank processes the payment but they are not involved in the agreement.
 You are responsible for the items you deposit in your bank account.
 If the item is returned as fraudulent, you, as the depositor, are liable for the full amount.
 So if you're in doubt, or if the situation seems fishy in any way, request electronic payment, or even find another buyer.
 These payments happen right away and you don’t have to wait for a cheque to clear.